Here’s a brief description of how you can participate in the challenge. Click here for the full participant guide.

-Be sure that you or your team leader logs in to the challenge website here before the March 30, 2018 at 5 PM PST deadline to double check all of the materials and click submit in order to be considered for the finalist round.
+Be sure that you or your team leader logs in to the challenge website before the March 29, 2019 5 PM PST deadline to double check all of the materials and click submit in order to be considered for the finalist round.

 If your expanded application is not submitted by the deadline, it will not be considered.
 Be sure to check that your content meets the submission guidelines, which can be found here, or your submission will be disqualified.
 Check for completeness, appropriate content, video length, and unlicensed images, music, or video.

 Vote and Promote